 Have a Dental Emergency in San Diego?

 Do you have a dental emergency in the San Diego area?
-We can help you at our location in Chula Vista or San Marcos.
+We can help you at our location in Chula Vista.
 Please call (619) 656-6785 or (760) 798-1768 today for an appointment with one of our dentists.